01 — Philosophy

 1. Direction & conviction.
 For each name, the model reads overnight news and the prior close and outputs a direction (up / down / neutral) and a raw confidence.
 This catalyst-driven layer is the newest part of the system and is actively being refined and backtested — treat it as evolving.

 3. Calibrate confidence.
-Raw model confidence is tempered by temperature scaling (T = 1.3) to curb overconfidence, until enough live hits accrue to switch to empirical bucket-mapping.
+Raw model confidence is tempered by temperature scaling to curb overconfidence, until enough live hits accrue to switch to empirical bucket-mapping.

 4. Risk-adjust.
-Raw size is conf_cal / downside_vol.
-Only downside volatility is penalised — upside variance is left alone so winners keep running.
+Raw size scales with calibrated confidence over downside volatility only — upside variance is left alone so winners keep running.

 6. Normalise + water-fill cap.
 Weights are normalised within the sleeve, then each is capped at min(single-cap, ½-Kelly).
 Overflow is redistributed to names that still have room; if every name is capped, the remainder simply becomes cash.

 7. Scale & hold.
-Weights are scaled to the sleeve target, and a 2%p no-trade band suppresses churn on tiny changes.
+Weights are scaled to the sleeve target, and a small no-trade band suppresses churn on tiny day-to-day changes.

 raw = conf_cal / downside_vol

-Above the individual stocks, each persona holds an anchor allocation (equity / gold / cash) that tilts with the regime inside fixed bands — so defense shows up as more cash and gold, not just smaller positions.
-Gold (GLD) is the only ETF sleeve; cash simply earns 0%.
+Above the individual stocks, each strategy holds an anchor allocation (equity / gold / cash) that tilts with the regime inside fixed bands — so defense shows up as more cash and gold, not just smaller positions.
+Gold (GLD) is the only ETF sleeve; uninvested cash accrues the short-term risk-free rate (the 1-month T-bill), not zero.
+As of Aug 1, 2026 the gold sleeve is held structurally: whenever the anchor allocation assigns gold a nonzero weight, the position is kept even on a neutral or missing gold signal — a downbeat signal still trims it, but "no signal" no longer zeroes it out the way it previously did.

 Same market, different answers